 | || |

 | || ||As a result, raw sewage can overflow in your home, in the house next door, or in parks, yards or streets, increasing the risk of contact with disease-causing organisms.
 Sewage overflows resulting from grease in the system can also mean expensive clean-up costs for your home or business as well as increased operation and maintenance costs for local sewer departments. |

 You can help prevent sewer overflows by following a few simple suggestions:

 - Never pour grease down sink drains or into toilets.

-- Scrape grease and food scraps into a can or the trash for disposal or recycling (where available).
+- Scrape grease and food scraps into your green yard trimmings container for recycling or the trash for disposal.

 Rethink What You Flush - Flush Green

 Your drains are not a trash can.
 Properly disposing of your waste will help protect public health and the environment.
 The water from your home or business (toilet, shower, kitchen, etc.) ends up in one of themost beautiful parts of our community - the San Francisco Bay.